castle/castle-java/README.md

 Castle castle = Castle.initialize("abcd");
 ```

 **Alt 3.
 Initialize using configuration builder**

-If you don't use ENV variables, you can set the secret programatically together
+If you don't use ENV variables, you can set the secret programmatically together
 with other options by using `CastleConfigurationBuilder`. `Castle.configurationBuilder()`
 returns a configuration builder initialized with default settings.